 - making or defending a costs application.

-The estimated fees set out above would cover work in relation to the following key stages of a claim:
+The estimated fees set out above would cover work in relation to the following key stages:

-- taking your initial instructions, reviewing the papers and advising you on merits (this is likely to be revisited throughout the matter and subject to change)
+- taking initial instructions, reviewing the papers and advising on merits of bringing or defending a tribunal claim (this is likely to be revisited throughout the matter and subject to change)

-- entering into Acas early conciliation to explore whether a settlement can be reached to avoid having to bring a tribunal claim
+- entering into Acas early conciliation to explore whether a settlement can be reached to avoid having to bring or defend a tribunal claim

-- reviewing and advising on the response from other party
+- reviewing and advising on the response or any amended claims

-- exploring settlement and negotiating settlement throughout the process
+- exploring and negotiating settlement throughout the process

 - preparing for (and attending) a preliminary hearing, if ordered by a tribunal